boostercloud/booster/docs/README.md

 Booster is a new kind of framework to build scalable and reliable event-driven systems faster, reimagining the software development experience to maximize your team’s speed and reduce friction on every level.

 Booster follows a Domain-Driven Design approach in which you define your application in terms that are understandable by anyone in your company.
-From a bird’s eye view your project is organized into:
+From a bird’s eye view, your project is organized into:

 - **Commands**: Define what a user can request from the system (i.e: Add an item to the cart)
 - **Events**: Simple records of facts (i.e: User X added item Y to the cart Z)